-Clara Peller, famous for gruffly wondering why her hamburger didn’t feature much hamburger, was dropped from the campaign after spoofing it in a Prego commercial.
+Clara Peller, famous for gruffly wondering why her hamburger didn’t feature much hamburger, was dropped from Wendy's "Where's the Beef?" campaign after spoofing it in a Prego commercial.
 While shilling for the spaghetti sauce, Peller declared that she had finally found the beef, which Wendy's felt undercut the point of their ads.

 13. Dave Thomas starred in more than 800 Wendy’s commercials.

 At first, they were terrible—people thought Thomas was too stiff.
 Scriptwriters figured out a way to play into the founder’s personality, though, and he was soon beloved by consumers.
 By the time the 13-year campaign ended, Thomas had starred in more than 800 commercials.